wwwaldo/monte-carlo/report.md

 $$u(x) = E^x [g(\textbf{B}(T))]$$

-where $g$ is the same as in the formulation of the Laplace equation above [@chati2001random].
+where $g$ is the same as in the formulation of the Laplace equation above, and $T$ is some terminal time, at which the Wiener process has hit $\partial D$. [@chati2001random].
 The result is an algorithm which can produce a local solution $u$ at any point $x \in D$, which is not coupled to the solution at other points in $D$, and which is highly parallelizable.

 The Expectation of a stochastic process is hard to compute analytically.
 However, it is simple to simulate numerically, using a pseudorandom number generator.
 By the Law of Large Numbers, the sample mean will approach the Expectation at a rate of $\frac{1}{\sqrt{K}}$, where $K$ is the number of samples.